Skyhawk172/PythonLOCI/README.md

 from Remi's Mathematica notebook, so I decided to create modules out of it so that I can use it from anywhere.
 See below:

 ##ApplyLOCI.py
 Script that runs the AlignImages and LOCI modules on the specified data.
+The script uses command-line arguments and, by design, expects the PSF files to contain a string with "runXX" in it in order to process a given run number.

 To run it, simply type:

 python ApplyLOCI.py directory_to_PSFs [--run RunNumber]